 - Having a DUI on their driving record

 - Likely to be speeding or under the influence of alcohol or drugs

 - Likely to have a valid driver’s license

-If you have been hurt in an accident, call the California personal injury lawyers at Arash Law.
-At Arash Law, we have decades of experience helping our clients get the recovery that they need after a traffic accident.
+If you have been hurt in an accident, call the California personal injury lawyers at Arash Law headed by Arash Khorsandi.
+We have decades of experience helping our clients get the recovery that they need after a traffic accident.
 If you have been hurt in an accident, call our office at 888-488-1391 or visit us online to schedule a free consultation.

 What Are the Benefits of Traffic Camera Lights?

 The Insurance Institute for Highway Safety conducted a study about the benefits of having red light traffic cameras.
 The IIHS concluded that using traffic cameras at red lights was safe, effective and discouraged drivers from running a red light.
 Decreasing the rate of drivers running red lights is directly related to making traffic safer for everyone on the road.
 The IIHS found that having traffic cameras present at red lights made traffic safer because cameras caused drivers to follow the rules of the road and slow down instead of trying to speed up and beat the light.

 Having red-light cameras also maximized police presence without requiring police officers to be physically present at the scene.
 The IIHS study found that ensuring that traffic laws are enforced is the best way to make people comply with traffic laws.
 All of us have been tempted to speed up to make the yellow light, but since the introduction of camera lights, we are more likely to slow down at a yellow light and come to a stop at a red light if we see a traffic camera above the light.

 The IIHS study found that traffic cameras reduced the number of fatal traffic crashes caused by drivers running red lights by 21%.
 The use of traffic cameras reduced the amount of all types of fatal crashes by 14%.